Bobbie Formula Review & Analysis

 The American baby formula market is exploding with new organic formula options (check out our ByHeart formula review as well!), and Bobbie jumped into the competition with an organic infant formula that parents are raving about!
 But is it one of the best organic formulas on the market?
 Let's find out!

-As of now, Bobbie is only making one formula variety, what they call their Organic Infant Formula, a milk-based powder with iron, suitable for little ones aged 0-12 months.
+As of this year, Bobbie makes two baby formulas.
+First is this original Bobbie formula, what they call their Organic Infant Formula, a milk-based powder with iron, suitable for little ones aged 0-12 months.

 On paper, the Bobbie formula looks excellent in terms of its ingredients and nutrition.
 But that's never enough to satisfy us - we needed to put it to the test!